-'''

-HttpClientHandler: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.
+''' HttpClientHandler: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.

 →provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested

-→target url=[artifactory address]

-'''
+→target_url=[artifactory_address] (continues on next page) '''

 The server may use a self-signed certificate that has to be added to the JRE trust store that is running MicroEJ Module Manager.
 Here is a way to do it: